datenimperator/rakwik/README.md

 *Server-side* integration of web tracking methods does not require Javascript snippets or tracking images to be includd in the actual frontend.
-Rakwik implements asynchronous tracking, so it tries to keep the time low, needed to count a particular request.
+Rakwik implements asynchronous tracking, so it tries to keep the time low that is needed to count a particular request.

 ![Server-side tracking](https://github.com/datenimperator/rakwik/wiki/server-side_tracking.png)